peterloveland94/richMason/_portfolio/Client Directed.md

 size: large
 mainImage: Client Directed/Client_directed-01.jpg
 gallery:
-  Client Directed/Client_directed-02.jpg: ""
-  Client Directed/Client_directed-03.jpg: ""
-  Client Directed/Client_directed-04.jpg: ""
-  Client Directed/Client_directed-05.jpg: ""
-  Client Directed/Client_directed-06.jpg: ""
-  Client Directed/Client_directed-07.jpg: ""
-  Client Directed/Client_directed-08.jpg: ""
+  Client Directed/Client_directed-02.jpg: "The cover was carefully screenprinted onto the bookcloth" Client Directed/Client_directed-03.jpg: "The title page in the classic Folio Society style" Client Directed/Client_directed-04.jpg: "An custom illustrated map for each section divider" Client Directed/Client_directed-05.jpg: "The typefaces at work on an example spread" Client Directed/Client_directed-06.jpg: "One of the provided maps with altered typefaces" Client Directed/Client_directed-07.jpg: "A colour printed section was bound in with the text sections" Client Directed/Client_directed-08.jpg: "The index was set using a smaller point size accross two columns"

 details:
   "Size": 156 x 234mm